jvmenen/bildr-tools/README.md

 - set 'Load on all root pages (pages with routes)' to Yes if you want to use BildrTools.Debug in your preview site

 ## Using BildrTools in the Studio
-BildrTools is a functionality that is available through the developer console n the browser.
+BildrTools is a functionality that is available through the developer console in the browser.
 Currently there is no UI integrated with Bildr Studio.
 - in Bildr Studio right click on the left menubar
 - select "Inspect", the developer tools window will open
 - goto the console view